davidstosik/rebuilding_rails/NOTES.md

 Update: it turns out, as I changed directory, `chruby` was not active anymore and I had reverted to a different version of Ruby for which I had not installed the gem.
 Switching back to the same Ruby version, I was able to run `bundle install --local` without an Internet connection.

 Need to confirm: is there a risk of confusion where my `best_quotes` app might be using the local `rulers`, or might download the one on RubyGems?
 Is that what was meant in the previous chapter?

+## Exercise Two

+> any application including Rulers will be able to write ["", ""].sum and get the sum of the array

+Looks like this should be referencing `Array#deeply_empty?`